Personal finance is an exciting hobby and topic.

-Your domain name simply refers to what you are going to call your new personal finance blog.
+Your domain name refers to what you will call your blog when you start a personal finance blog.

-Most people spend an inordinate amount of time trying to pick the PERFECT name and they never get around to actually building a blog.
+Most people spend excessive time picking the PERFECT name, and they never get around to building a blog.

-Make sure you avoid this common pitfall by following the steps below to help you choose a great name for your blog.
+Make sure you avoid this common pitfall by following the steps below to help you choose an excellent name for your own blog.

 This should be a reasonably fast decision, and you shouldn’t spend more than a couple of hours on the task.

 2. Leave Yourself Room for Expansion: Don’t choose a domain name that is too specific.
-This will limit the type of content, products, and services you can offer on your blog.
-For example, a blog name like “Afford Anything” is better than “Afford College”, since you can focus on a wider range of personal finance topics.
+This will limit the content, products, and services you can offer on your blog.
+For example, a blog name like “Afford Anything” is better than “Afford College” since you can focus on a broader range of personal finance topics.

-3. Keep It Short and Sweet: Choose a name that is short and easy to remember.
-For example, a name like “Everything Finance” is better than “Everything You Need To Know About Finance”.
+3. Keep It Short and Sweet: Choose a short and easy name to remember.
+For example, a name like “Everything Finance” is better than “Everything You Need To Know About Finance.”

 5. Use Creativity: If the name you want has already been taken, get creative by using synonyms, slang, or even the same words in different languages.
 For instance, “Mad Money” might become “Mad Moola” (or something like that…)

-6. Add Other Words: You can also add words like “the“, “blog“, “club“, etc. to help you get the name you want.
-For instance, “Budget Buddies” would become “The Budget Buddies”.
+6. Add Other Words: You can also add words like “the,” “blog,” “club, “etc., to help you get the domain name you want.
+For instance, “Budget Buddies” would become “The Budget Buddies.”

-7. Think of a Branding Concept: Another way to help you brainstorm the perfect name for your new personal finance blog is to think of a concept around how your blog could be branded.
+7. Think of a Branding Concept: Another way to help you brainstorm the perfect name for your new personal finance blog is to think of a concept around how you can brand your blog.
 Where do you want it to go in the future?
-Answering this question will help you think of a name that is aligned with your blog’s true purpose.
+Answering this question will help you think of a name aligned with your blog’s true purpose.

-8. Use a Name Generator: If you are still stuck, use the name generation tools like LeanDomainSearch.com and InstantDomain.com.
-Simply enter a few keywords, and the tool will present you with an endless list of possible names for your new blog.
+8. Use a Name Generator: If you are stuck, use the free domain name generation tools like LeanDomainSearch.com and InstantDomain.com.
+Enter a few keywords, and the device will present you with an endless list of possible names for your new blog.

-10. Do Not Get Stuck Here: As I mentioned before, a lot of people tend to get stuck at this stage.
+10. Do Not Get Stuck Here: As I mentioned before, many people tend to get stuck at this stage.
 Prevent that from happening to you by following the steps above.
-Choose a name that you like, and move on to the next step.
+First, choose a name you like, and move on to the next step.

 Check out this article I wrote for more details on how to choose a domain name.